Time Series, Persistent Homology and Chirality: Persistent Homology and Merge Trees

 Given a coupled pair of local maximum and minimum, we will refer to the right or left orientation of $0$-dimensional bar in a persistence diagram of a univariate function, when it is attached to its parent stem, as {\em chirality}.
-There are two possible chiralities which we will denote as \ma\, and \fr.\footnote{ The mnemonic rule here is Karl {\bf M}arx, insisting that the (capitalist) economy fundamentally descends, despite temporary upturns, and Milton {\bf F}riedman, believing in systemic growth interrupted perhaps with occasional slumps.) }
+There are two possible chiralities which we will denote as \maa, and \fra.\footnote{\ma is the 11th letter of Ukrainian alphabet, phonetically close to {\tt /y/}.} In terms of the bijection between the Dyck paths and plane trees, \ma corresponds to the branch attached to its parent stem from the left; \fra, from the right.

-Formally, \begin{dfn} A bar $(b,d)=(f(s), f(t))$ (here $s,t$ are the critical points corresponding to the critical values $b,d$) is an \ma\, if the local maximum follows local minimum, i.e. if $s<t$, and an \fr\, otherwise, - i.e. if $s>t$. \end{dfn}
+Formally, \begin{dfn} A bar $(b,d)=(f(s), f(t))$ (here $s,t$ are the critical points corresponding to the critical values $b,d$) is an \maa, if the local maximum follows local minimum, i.e. if $s<t$, and an \fra, otherwise, - i.e. if $s>t$. \end{dfn}

 \begin{rem} Chiralities might be a useful tool to capture potential asymmetry of a time series with respect to the time reversal, a prominent topic in econometric literature.
 In \cite{lacasa_time_2012}, an approach somewhat resembling our chiralities was proposed. \end{rem}